NMordecai/submission_reminder_app_NMordecai/README.md

 cd submission_reminder_YourName  # Replace YourName with the name you entered
 ## Configuration
 1. config.env: This file contains environment variables used by the application.
 Review the contents and modify them as needed.
 Pay particular attention to any paths or settings that might need adjustment for your system.
+   # This is the config file
+ASSIGNMENT="Shell Navigation"
+DAYS_REMAINING=2

-2. submissions.txt: This file contains the list of students and their submission statuses.
+3. submissions.txt: This file contains the list of students and their submission statuses.
 The format is crucial for the application to work correctly.
 Each line represents a student record.
-Ensure you follow the existing format when adding or modifying entries.
-You must add at least 5 new student records for testing purposes.
-Example format: student_id,student_name,submission_status,due_date.
+Ensure you follow the existing format when adding or modifying entries because this application is an open-source application.
+   # This is the submissions.txt
+   student, assignment, submission status
+Chinemerem, Shell Navigation, not submitted Chiagoziem, Git, submitted
+Divine, Shell Navigation, not submitted
+Anissa, Shell Basics, submitted

 ## Running the Application
 1. Make the startup.sh Script Executable: